-Compress the whole array described by field using parameters given by stream and then flush the stream.
+Compress the whole array described by field using parameters given by stream and then flush the stream to emit any buffered bits and align the stream on a word boundary.
 The number of bytes of compressed storage is returned, if the stream were rewound before compression, and otherwise the current byte offset within the bit stream.
 Zero is returned if compression failed.